AIM-120 AMRAAM: AIM-120C

 AIM-120C deliveries began in 1996.
-The C-variant has been steadily upgraded since it was introduced.The AIM-120C has smaller "clipped" aerosurfaces to enable increased internal carriage on the USAF F-22 Raptor from four to six AMRAAMs.
+The C-variant has been steadily upgraded since it was introduced.
+The AIM-120C has smaller "clipped" aerosurfaces to enable increased internal carriage on the USAF F-22 Raptor from four to six AMRAAMs.
 The AIM-120C-5 and above have an improved HOBs (High Off Bore-Sight) capability which improves its G overload and seekers field of view over the previous variants.
 This allows the missile to be more maneuverable and be used against targets that are offset from the launching aircraft frontal view which allows for greater flexibility during air-to-air combat.
 The AIM-120C-6 contained an improved fuze (Target Detection Device) compared to its predecessor.
 The AIM-120C-7 development began in 1998 and included improvements in homing and greater range (actual amount of improvement unspecified).
-The AIM120C-7 also featured another compression of the flight control system shortening it by roughly 15 cm.
+According to Air Combat Command Public Affairs, starting with the AIM-120C-7, the AIM-120 series received an enhanced motor with an additional 5 inches of propellant (referred to as the +5 rocket motor).
+It is unspecified for how long this extends the burn time of the motor.
 It was successfully tested in 2003 and is currently being produced for both domestic and foreign customers.
-It helped the U.S. Navy replace the F-14 Tomcats with F/A-18E/F Super Hornets – the loss of the F-14's long-range AIM-54 Phoenix missiles (already retired) is offset with a longer-range AMRAAM-D. The lighter weight of the enhanced AMRAAM enables an F/A-18E/F pilot greater bring-back weight upon carrier landings.
+It helped the US Navy replace the F-14 Tomcats with F/A-18E/F Super Hornets—the loss of the F-14's long-range AIM-54 Phoenix missiles (already retired) is offset with a longer-range AMRAAM-D. The lighter weight of the enhanced AMRAAM enables an F/A-18E/F pilot greater bring-back weight upon carrier landings.